AI Image Oversaturated Colors: 6 Causes + Fix Path

 # Or none — let the base model decide

-Step 4: Negative-prompt the saturation (SD-family)
+Step 4: Negative-prompt the saturation (SD-family only)

 oversaturated, neon colors, hyperreal colors, technicolor,